Professor of Political Science

 Chair of the Department

-B.A.
-University of Strathclyde, 1994
+- B.A.
+(Hons.), Politics, University of Strathclyde, 1994

-Ph.D.
-University of Connecticut, 2003
+- Ph.D., Political Science University of Connecticut, 2003

 I have published articles in journals and working papers series in the United States and Europe, including The American Journal of Political Science, Comparative Political Studies, and the Journal of European Social Policy and World Politics.
 I have also presented papers at over 20 professional meetings in the United States and Canada, including the American, Midwest, New England, and Southern Political Science Associations, the International Conference of Europeanists, and the International Studies Association.
-Please see my personal website for a complete list of my professional activities.

-POLI 102 Introduction to Comparative Politics
+- POLI 102 Intro to Political Science: Comparative Politics

-POLI 209 Comparative Political Economy & Public Policy
+- POLI 202 Comparative Political Economy & Public Policy

-POLI 259 International Political Economy
+- POLI 253 International Political Economy

-POLI 260 Methodology
+- POLI 260 Methodology

-POLI 305 European Politics
+- POLI 305 European Politics

-POLI 309 North American Politics
+- POLI 309 North American Politics

 My broad research interests are in the comparative politics and political economy of advanced industrialized democracies, especially those of Western Europe and North America.
-I'm particularly interested in welfare state reform and the impact of political partisanship on welfare state outcomes, and I also have an ongoing interest in elections and political parties within the Canadian province of Québec.
+I'm particularly interested in welfare state reform and the impact of political partisanship on welfare state outcomes, and I also have an ongoing interest in elections and political parties within the Canadian province of Quebec.